ravikant-diwakar/Spotify-2.0/README.md

     http://localhost:3000
     ```

-## Usage

-Once the app is up and running, you can start exploring its features:

-- **Create Playlists**: Click on the "Create Playlist" button to start a new playlist.
-- **Search for Music**: Use the search bar to find your favorite songs, artists, albums, or genres.
-- **Control Playback**: Use the player controls at the bottom of the screen to play, pause, skip, or adjust the volume.
-- **Browse Albums**: Navigate to the "Albums" section to explore and listen to complete albums.
-- **Explore Genres**: Check out the "Genres" section to discover music by different genres.

 ## Contributing

 We welcome contributions to enhance the Spotify 2.0 Clone Music App!
 To contribute, follow these steps: